-- Butt Monkey: Angel.
-The poor guy is put through so much hell and never gets to exact his revenge on General Mapache.
+- Butt-Monkey: Angel.
+The poor guy is put through so much hell and never gets revenge on General Mapache.

 - Dying Moment of Awesome: If the Wild Bunch is gonna go out, they're gonna go out fighting.
 And by God, they do.